-This exercise allows the other person to be heard and get their point of view across.
+This technique allows the other person to be heard and get their point of view across.

-Or is it?
-Here we look at two different approaches and how we can avoid the knee-jerk reactions a person can display when they feel blamed or attacked.
+How can we avoid the knee-jerk reactions a person can display when they feel blamed or attacked?

-Conflict Management can be even worse when there are additional hidden agendas.
-This is a simple technique of how to 'call the behaviour' of the other person without accusation or making the other person wrong.
+One of our methods of conflict management is a simple technique of how to 'call the behaviour' without making the other person wrong.

 This can be extremely helpful when you have to deliver news the recipient doesn’t want to hear.

-Here we look at how you say what needs to be said, yet avoid conflict; how you can ask someone to do something for you or refuse to do something for them and still maintain a positive relationship.
+Here we'll talk about how you can ask someone to do something for you or refuse to do something for them and still maintain a positive relationship.

 We will look at: